 The new professors and professional criticism

 The careers of many of the early professors of English blur the boundaries between the terms ‘amateur’ and ‘professional’.
-The literary historian W. J. Courthope was a civil servant and assistant editor of the National Review before becoming Professor of Poetry at Oxford (although this was an honorary post rather than one that carried ‘professional’… Continue reading The new professors and professional criticism
+The literary historian W. J. Courthope was a civil servant and assistant editor of the National Review before becoming Professor of Poetry at Oxford (although this was an honorary post rather than one that carried ‘professional’ academic status); George Saintsbury worked as a schoolmaster and journalist until his election to the … Read the rest

 Developing a Literary Argument